 Trinity Parkway and S.M.
 Wright

 The Trinity Parkway was identified in the 1998 Trinity Parkway Corridor Major Transportation Investment Study, prepared by TxDOT, as a reliever route and much needed addition to Dallas' transportation system.
-It is currently envisioned as a 6/4 lane toll road, extending 8.5 miles, from SH 183/IH-35 in the north, down to US 175 in the south.
+It was originally envisioned as a 6/4 lane toll road, extending 8.5 miles, from SH 183/IH-35 in the north, down to US 175 in the south.
 It will have a capacity of 100,000 vehicles per day.

 The Federal Highway Administration has signed the Record of Decision for the Trinity Parkway project.
-A copy of the Record of Decision is available by selecting the link:
+A copy of the Record of Decision is available by selecting the link.
+It was received April 2, 2015:

 S. M. Wright